 Accidents can happen, and you may find that your dog got into their medication and consumed a high volume.

-However, you absolutely should not hesitate to call your veterinarian or locate an emergency animal hospital.
+However, it would be best not to hesitate to call your veterinarian or locate an emergency animal hospital.

-If your dog overdoses, they may have a seizure or, in the most extreme cases, they could go into a coma.
+If your dog overdoses, it may have a seizure or, in the most extreme cases, it could go into a coma.

-You should seek professional help immediately so that a veterinarian can evaluate and treat your pet.
+You should seek professional help immediately so a veterinarian can evaluate and treat your pet.

 I’m Still On The Fence About Giving My Dog Trazodone